RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 --> Bug for `cellranger_count_humangastruloid_UNTREATED24hr`: `Sequence and quality length mismatch: file: "/scr1/users/roulet/Akizu_Lab/002_scRNAseq/003__YAP1/input/24hgastruloidhumanUN/24hgastruloidhumanUN_S1_L001_R2_001.fastq.gz", line: 563052004`
 ----> There is 2 24hgastruloidhumanUN files in BaseSpace; QC fail and not  QC failed; lets test both;
-------> I indeed imported the QC fail one; let's use the QC not fail: *XXX*
+------> I indeed imported the QC fail one; let's use the QC not fail: *Success*